raketenronny1/src/README.md

 Results are saved under `results/Phase2` and models under `models/Phase2`.

+Long-running stages such as the outer and inner cross-validation loops now emit live progress updates.
+The reporter keeps the console tidy in interactive MATLAB sessions and can be disabled altogether by setting `cfg.verbose = false`.

 ### Phase 3 – Final evaluation

 Train the MRMR–LDA pipeline on the full training set and evaluate on the test set.